Quantuary/Fitting-Statistical-Distribution/README.md

 For example, to compare between **exponential** distribution and **gamma** distribution do the following:<br>
 `best_fit_name, best_fit_params = cls_obj.compare(dist=['expon','gamma'])`<br>

-The best fitted distribution and its corresponding parameter is returned.
+A best fitted distribution and its corresponding parameter is returned.
 A comparison graph will be generated in the process.
 <p align="center">
   <img src="resource/compare.png">